-During 2009, SoundExchange was the sole entity designated by the Librarian of Congress and the Copyright Royalty Board to collect royalties paid by services operating under the statutory licenses set forth in Sections 112 and 114 of the Copyright Act and the implementing regulations established thereunder.
+During 2010, SoundExchange was the sole entity designated by the Copyright Royalty Board to collect royalties paid by services operating under the statutory licenses set forth in Sections 112 and 114 of the Copyright Act and the implementing regulations established thereunder.
 17 U.S.C. §§ 112 & 114; 37 C.F.R.
-Parts 380, 382, and 383.
+Parts 370, 380, 382, 383 and 384.
 The services paying royalties to SoundExchange fall into the following statutorily defined categories: